 What is the application deadline?

-The application deadline is in January of each calendar year for admittance during the following Fall semester.
-Please contact the program director for the specific date.
+The application deadline is in January of each calendar year for admittance the following Fall semester.
+Please contact the Admissions Director for the specific date.

 I have a bachelor’s degree in music, but not in composition.
 Should I apply for the program?